 19 December 2019

-A few simple tips on how to create WebSocket API in Node.js
+How to create WebSocket API in Node.js?

 What is the first thing that comes to your mind when you hear “real-time web apps”?
 Yeah, it’s WebSocket.
 Notifications, messaging systems, real-time changes to your interface – all of those are the most common usage examples for this kind of communication.
 It’s relatively easy to be handled as long as you’re not using it for complex operations.
 But what if you want to build an app using ONLY WebSockets?
 Well, it’s a different story.